China Ancient Trip, Day 4-5: Xi'an

 Tourist cycling on the walkway of the Xi'an City Wall

-Though it was only three places visited in 6-hour trip, The best part that was very flexible as we can see as much as we like.
+Though it was only three places visited in a 6-hour trip, the best part was that it was very flexible, as we could see as much as we liked.
 Here is the adult ticket for the sightseeing.
 Children below 7 years are free.

-The museum of Qin Terracota Warriors and Horses: RMB 150
+The museum of Qin Terracotta Warriors and Horses: RMB 150

 Xi'an City Wall: RMB 50